WICG/turtledove/FLEDGE.md

 of the interest group: any new values returned in this way overwrite the values previously stored (except that the `name` and `owner` cannot be changed, and `prioritySignalsOverrides` will be merged with the previous value, with `null` meaning a value should be removed from the interest group's old dictionary).
-This will not include any metadata, so data such as the interest group `name` should be included within the URL.
+The HTTP request will not include any metadata, so data such as the interest group `name` should be included within the URL.
 Note that the lifetime of an Interest Group is not affected by the update mechanism — ad targeting based on a person's activity on a site remains limited to 30 days after the most recent site visit.